BTS: 2010–2014: Formation and early years

-BTS's representation by Big Hit, rather than one of the three agencies that dominated K-pop at the time, allowed the individual members leeway to express their individuality and have input into the music.
+BTS's representation by BigHit, rather than one of the three agencies that dominated K-pop at the time, allowed the individual members leeway to express their individuality and have input into the music.
 On June 12, 2013, BTS released their debut single album 2 Cool 4 Skool, along with the lead single "No More Dream", neither of which sold particularly well at the time.
 On June 13, 2013, BTS made their stage debut on M Countdown with the single, "No More Dream".
 Nevertheless, according to Kathy Sprinkel in her book on BTS, that single was "spotlighting young people's anxiety in the face of lofty parental expectations, sent shock waves through the K-pop ranks.
 Here was a musical act that wasn't pulling any punches.
 More specifically, they had a point of view, and they weren't afraid to take on topics that are considered taboo in South Korean society and elsewhere."
 The album reached the top five on South Korea's Gaon Music Chart.
 In 2 Cool 4 Skool, BTS employed an old-school hip-hop sound from the 1990s.
 The album's release was followed by appearances on Korean music shows, which caught the attention of reviewers and viewers.

 In September 2013, BTS released the second entry in their "school trilogy": the EP, O!RUL8,2?.
 The album was released alongside the single "N.O."
 Similarly to 2 Cool 4 Skool, the new release had a theme of students feeling under pressure and needing to sacrifice their dreams and aspirations.
 According to scholar Kyung Hyun Kim, many of BTS's earlier works such as "N.O." and "No More Dreams" were "expressions of rebellion against the establishment that tapped into Korean teenagers' frustrations with the country's educational system" and, he stated, helped them build a fan base among young people in North America and Europe.
 That same month, BTS starred in their own variety show, SBS MTV's Rookie King Channel Bangtan, in which members parodied variety shows such as VJ Special Forces and MasterChef Korea.
 At the end of the year, BTS was recognized with several New Artist of the Year awards in South Korea.